 How to Find Your Data Center Power Solution

-Data center power consumption is a big topic these days.
+Data center power consumption is a critical issue.
 Your IT equipment needs electricity to run, and we know the electricity rates aren’t going down anytime soon.
 When you implement data center power solutions to reduce as much energy waste as possible, you’ll experience direct savings.
-In some cases, energy consumption contributes to nearly half of total operating expenses for data centers – they’re ripe with energy-saving opportunity.
+In some cases, energy consumption contributes to nearly half of total operating expenses for data centers—they’re ripe with energy-saving opportunity.

 The Growing Need for Data Center Power Solutions